Arpit-Rulania/quantum-Cryptography-LWE/docs/slides/progress/week8/index.md

 ---

+### Dot Product

+![](dotproduct.png)

+> Reworked to have 16 in parallel

+---

 ### Development of the MCU

-* Main Control Unit created to co-ordinate signals
+* Start Main Control Unit created to co-ordinate signals
 * Two operating modes
   * Encryption
   * Decryption

----

-### Dot Product

-![](dotproduct.png)

-> Next steps: Multiplier

 ---